 In his first season as a starter, Tre’Vius Hodges-Tomlinson was one of college football’s leaders in pass deflections.
-Now, heading into his junior year, does Hodges-Tomlinson’s scouting report warrant NFL Draft buzz?
+Now, heading into his senior year, does Hodges-Tomlinson’s scouting report warrant NFL Draft buzz?
 For a Horned Frogs team known for its talent in the secondary, the TCU CB might just be the next man up.

 Tre’Vius Hodges-Tomlinson NFL Draft Profile